 Schools of Education Eligibility Criteria

 - We do not fund any overhead costs or general operations for colleges or universities.
 These awards directly support the experiences of pre-service or in-service teachers.

 - In the application, please articulate how the award will affect K–12 students.
 We seek to enrich pre- and in-service teachers’ education insofar as it translates directly to the experiences of K–12 students.

-- We do not provide funding for individuals in schools of education to attend TT workshops or to bring TT trainers to present locally.
+- We do not provide funding for individuals in schools of education to attend LFJ workshops or to bring LFJ trainers to present locally.
 For information on these opportunities, please visit our Professional Development section.

 - Only individuals in schools of education—those working with pre-service and in-service teachers in graduate and certificate programs—are eligible.
 We do not fund trainings for general faculty at colleges or universities.

-The Teaching Tolerance Educator Grants fund projects on three levels: district, school and classroom.
+The Learning For Justice Educator Grants fund projects on three levels: district, school and classroom.

 School and District Levels

 School-level grants and district-level grants award up to $5,000.
 Successful projects have focused on improving school climate, preventing or responding to incidents of hate, or promoting dialogue about anti-bias issues at school.

 Other successful projects have incorporated Learning For Justice’s Social Justice Standards into school- or district-wide curriculum or have worked to support educators adopting the best practices outlined in Learning For Justice’s school climate resources.